Embeddable UI

 See also Asynchronous Data Requests with Message IDs

-Reserved Message Types - from the host to the iframe
+Reserved Message Types (host to iframe)

 ui-lifecycle-iframe-render-data